SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Go aboard the SS Red Oak Victory, the last ship built in the Kaiser Shipyard, which has been restored and preserved over the years.

-Rosie, the Riveter Park, is an entertaining and moving experience that history lovers, like me, will especially appreciate.
+Rosie the Riveter Park is an entertaining and moving experience that history lovers like me will especially appreciate.

 The cute waterfront town of Sausalito is another one of the fun things to do in the Bay Area.
-I typically do a little shopping, taste some local wines, or grab lunch along the waterfront for sweeping views of downtown San Francisco and around the SF Bay Area.
+Here, I typically do a little shopping, taste some local wines, or grab lunch along the waterfront for sweeping views of downtown San Francisco and the SF Bay Area.

-It's easy to take the ferry or the bus from San Francisco to get here.
-The town is small, so most people spend the morning or the afternoon here.
+The town is small, so most people spend just the morning or the afternoon here.

 >> Find a list of the best things to do in Sausalito